exonum/exonum-doc/src/get-started/java-binding.md

 The external service API is used for the interaction between the service and the external systems.
-A set of operations defined by a service usually includes read requests for blockchain data with the provision of corresponding cryptographic proof.
-Exonum provides an embedded web framework for implementing the REST-interface of the service.
+A set of operations defined by a service usually includes read requests for the blockchain data with the provision of the corresponding cryptographic proof.
+Exonum provides an embedded web framework for implementing the RESTful API of the service.

 [`Service#createPublicApiHandlers`][createpublicapi] method is used to set the handlers for HTTP requests.
 These handlers are available at the